diffix/reference/docs/computing noise.md

 7. Calculate the average of the `Nt` values
 8. Calculate the **total distortion** as the sum of differences between the values of each entity in the `Ne` set with the `Nt`-average

+Once the algorithm has been completed for each AID type, the maximum distortion is chosen as the flattening value and the corresponding `Nt` average is used to determine the magnitude of the noise.

 Below follows some concrete examples.
 In all examples I have made the simplified assumption, unless otherwise stated, that the minimum allowed aids threshold 2 for all AID types.